Soil biology and soil organic matter; What do recent discoveries mean for soil management?

 Change 1: The microbial pathway to soil organic matter

 This change brings soil microbes to the forefront in the formation of soil organic matter (SOM).
-Rather than just breaking down plant material until what is left is SOM or humus, soil microbes actually produce compounds that become SOM (Kallenbach et al., 2016).
+Rather than only breaking down plant material until what is left is SOM or humus, soil microbes produce compounds that become SOM (Kallenbach et al., 2016).
 And when they die, microbe “necromass” can also become SOM.
 Perhaps 50% or more of the total SOM is formed through this microbial pathway (Kästner and Miltner, 2018).

 Change 2: Stable humus concept questioned

 The longtime view of humus as a component of SOM resistant to decomposition, and therefore stable and long-lived, is now in question (Lehmann and Kleber, 2015; Woolf and Lehmann, 2019).
 The alternative view is that humus is created by our extraction methods and that natural SOM is much more dynamic, with constant turnover from protected locations on clay and in aggregates being the norm (A new WSU publication on the nature of SOM).